-For fight fans who happen to be born after around 1975 or so, Billy Petrolle must seem a rather curious figure.
+For fight fans who happen to be born after around say, 1975 or so, Billy Petrolle might seem a rather curious figure.
 Here’s a warrior with over 89 pro wins on his record, generally regarded as both one of the best of his era and an all-time great lightweight, not to mention one of boxing’s best ever body punchers, but he engaged in one, just one, world championship bout.
-He crammed 121 pro matches into just 12 years of action, but fought for the big prize a single time.
+He crammed 121 fights into just twelve years of action, but battled for the big prize a single time.
 And when he did, he lost.
 But there’s no doubt he belongs in the Hall of Fame and that’s just where you’ll find him today.

 How boxing has changed since the 1920’s and 30’s.
 Today, a career such as Petrolle’s is scarcely possible.
-In his time, the fighter they called “The Fargo Express” was a big attraction whose ring achievements were viewed with the utmost respect.
+In his time, the fighter they called “The Fargo Express” was a big attraction, his ring achievements viewed with the utmost respect.
 The fact he wasn’t a world champion didn’t matter.
 There was regard for the craft back then and thus boxers were revered more for their actual skill and willingness to mix it up than any hollow undefeated records or shiny belts.
-Besides, unlike today, the latter were quite difficult to come by and thus actually meant something.
+Besides, unlike today, the latter were quite difficult to come by, and thus actually meant something.

 In 1926 Billy got a chance against Louis “Kid” Kaplan, the current featherweight champion, but Petrolle was no featherweight so no title was on the line.
 Billy dropped a decision to Kaplan, and then another to Sid Terris, but in both cases the bouts drew big crowds.
 This would be a recurring theme for Petrolle: major fights against champions that did brisk business, but with no world title belt at stake.
 In 1928 he faced lightweight champ Sammy Mandell, again with no title on the line, and almost stopped Mandell in round eight after he landed his thunderous left.
 Mandell survived and was fortunate to get the newspaper verdict.

 Petrolle kept working, kept fighting, and while he suffered his share of defeats, he also scored some historic wins.
-1930 was his peak.
-He stepped through the ropes sixteen times that year, losing only once, and notching victories over such top-shelf pugilists as Battling Battalino, Jimmy McLarnin and one Tony Canzoneri.
+The year 1930 was his peak.
+He stepped through the ropes sixteen times, losing only once, and notching victories over such top-shelf pugilists as Battling Battalino, Jimmy McLarnin and one Tony Canzoneri.
 His combination of unceasing aggression and incredible toughness, along with that powerful left hook, were firing on all cylinders and earning him his biggest victories.
-His confidence was at an all-time high, reflected in his words to the great McLarnin at the weigh-in for their first battle when Petrolle scored a huge upset and gave “The Belfast Spider” the most one-sided defeat of his career.
+His confidence was at an all-time high, reflected in his words to the great McLarnin at the weigh-in for their first battle when Petrolle scored a huge upset and gave “The Belfast Spider” the most one-sided defeat of his Hall of Fame career.
 “I’m plenty tough they tell you,” he told Jimmy.
 “But it isn’t their intention to confirm a rumor.
 They are announcing a downright fact.”

-Such was Petrolle’s success that year that in all likelihood it scared off a title shot.
+Such was Petrolle’s success in 1930 that in all likelihood it scared off a title shot.
 Lightweight champ Al Singer wanted no part of Billy and instead defended against one of the men who had been steamrolled by “The Fargo Express,” Tony Canzoneri, who in turn took full advantage, stopping Singer in one round.

 But if 1930 had been the high water mark of Petrolle’s career, the following year saw a steep decline.
-He suffered decision losses to McLarnin and a first round knockout at the hands of Henry Tuttle, aka “King Tut,” and now many wondered if “The Fargo Express” was slowing down, that a hectic schedule and so many tough battles had taken their toll, that at the age of 27, Petrolle’s peak had passed.
+He suffered decision losses to McLarnin and a first round knockout at the hands of Henry Tuttle, aka “King Tut,” and now many wondered if “The Fargo Express” was all used up, that a hectic schedule and so many tough battles had taken their toll, that at the age of 27, Petrolle’s peak had passed.

 But then Billy put together an impressive six fight win streak, including two victories over Battalino, and finally, at long last, Billy Petrolle got his overdue opportunity to win the big kahuna.
-The man he’d defeated two years previous, Canzoneri, gave him a shot at the lightweight championship of the world and everyone knew this was more than likely the last chance for Petrolle to put a shiny gold belt around his waist.
+The man he’d defeated two years previous, Canzoneri, gave him a shot at the lightweight championship of the world and everyone knew this was more than likely the last chance for Petrolle to put one of those shiny gold belts around his waist.

 And indeed, while Canzoneri vs Petrolle was a competitive battle, at the final bell no one needed the judges to tell them which man deserved to hold up the belt.
 When the decision was announced no complaints were heard; Canzoneri had clearly won at least ten rounds.
 As the press reported the next day, the champion gave boxing fans one of the smartest exhibitions of “The Sweet Science” anyone had seen in recent years, consistently beating the challenger to the punch and neutralizing Petrolle’s attempts to close the distance and bring his power to bear.